Laplacian coflow on the 7-dimensional Heisenberg group: Abstract

 \section{Abstract}

-We study the Laplacian coflow and the modified Laplacian coflow of $\Gtwo$-structures on the $7$-dimensional Heinseberg group.
+We study the Laplacian coflow and the modified Laplacian coflow of $\Gtwo$-structures on the $7$-dimensional Heisenberg group.
 For the Laplacian coflow we show that the solution is always ancient, that is it is defined in some interval $(-\infty,T)$, with $0<T<+\infty$.
-However, for the modified Laplacian coflow, we prove that in some cases the solution is defined only on a finite interval while in other cases the solution is defined for every positive time.
+However, for the modified Laplacian coflow, we prove that in some cases the solution is defined only on a finite interval while in other cases the solution is ancient or eternal, that is it is defined on $(-\infty, \infty)$.